adonisjs/v5-docs/content/guides/fundamentals/adonisrc-file.md

 ---

 ### commands
-An array of paths to lookup/index ace commands.
+An array of paths to lookup/index Ace commands.
 You can define a relative path like `./command` or path to an installed package.

 ```json
 {